B3ND1X/air-script/README.md

 Air-Script is a great tool for lazy people, script kiddies, and anyone who wants to pwn on the go.
 (Especially without being noticed.
 Easily hide a Pi in your pocket, connect via ssh with mobile hotspot or ad hoc and pwn the world!)

+*PLEASE NOTE: If youre on Raspberry Pi over SSH, VNC or Ad Hoc most tools will not work due to being disconnected when being put into monitor mode.
+ONLY Air-Script Attacks work when connected over SSH or Ad Hoc.
+Air Script Wifi attacks were specifically built for a headless set up*

 *Air-Script being automatic and extremely SSH/Ad Hoc friendly makes it somewhat unique*

 *This script comes as is, there is no warranty.*